-Paying for research and analysis can be both educational and useful.
+Paying for research and trade ideas can be educational.
 Some investors may find watching or observing market professionals to be more beneficial than trying to apply newly learned lessons themselves.
-There are a slew of paid subscription sites available across the web, the key is in finding the right ones for you.
-View a list of the services I use myself.
-Two well-respected services include Investors.com and Morningstar.
+There are a variety of paid subscription sites available across the web; the key is to find the right one for you.
+Here’s a list of the services I use myself.
+Two of the most well-respected subscription services are Investors.com and Morningstar.

 After the basic inputs have been made, the “Place Trade” button will appear to complete the order.
 By default, a summary screen always appears once this button is clicked to summarize the order and confirm we have enough funds in our account.
 Once investors have experience and are comfortable with the trade ticket, this confirmation page can be disabled.